 - Proposed double yellow lines in the Parsonage Close garage site and its access road, including the turning head at the western end of this road, to prohibit dangerous and obstructive parking and to make it easier and safer for drivers to turn around at the end of the road by keeping the turning head clear of parked vehicles.

 You can view the proposed plan here,

 Various minor parking improvements

-The District Council carried out surveys seeking views on proposed designs to address current parking problems in roads around the District.
-It is now formally proposing new minor parking restriction in various roads around the District.
-You can view the statutory notice of proposals here, which affects streets including:
+The District Council has made the Traffic Orders that were proposed following surveys, to address current parking problems in roads around the District.
+You can view the statutory notices of making of the Orders here, which affects streets including:

 - Arundel Road, Leavesden

 - Garden Road and Breakspeare Road, Abbots Langley